Gmina Tyszowce

-Gmina Tyszowce is an urban-rural gmina (administrative district) in Tomaszów Lubelski County, Lublin Voivodeship, in eastern Poland.
+Gmina Tyszowce is an urban-rural gmina (administrative district) in Tomaszów County, Lublin Voivodeship, in eastern Poland.
 Its seat is the town of Tyszowce, which lies approximately 28 km north-east of Tomaszów Lubelski and 107 km south-east of the regional capital Lublin.

 The gmina covers an area of 129.48 km2, and as of 2006 its total population is 6,258 (out of which the population of Tyszowce amounts to 2,242, and the population of the rural part of the gmina is 4,016).

 Villages

 Apart from the town of Tyszowce, Gmina Tyszowce contains the villages and settlements of Czartowczyk, Czartowiec, Czartowiec-Kolonia, Czermno, Dębina, Gwoździak, Kaliwy, Kazimierówka, Klątwy, Kolonia, Kolonia Czartowczyk, Kolonia Mikulin, Lipowiec, Marysin, Mikulin, Nowinki, Perespa, Perespa-Kolonia, Pierwszaki, Podbór, Przewale, Rudka, Soból, Trzeciaki, Wakijów, Wojciechówka and Zamłynie.

 Neighbouring gminas

 Gmina Tyszowce is bordered by the gminas of Komarów-Osada, Łaszczów, Miączyn, Mircze, Rachanie and Werbkowice.